10 Common Travel Problems in the Dominican Republic & Fixes

 1. Flight Delays & Cancellations

-Flights can be delayed or canceled due to weather conditions, mechanical problems, staffing shortages, , or even overbooking.
-This can lead to missed connections, extra costs, and unnecessary stress.
+Flights can be delayed or canceled because of weather, mechanical issues, staffing shortages, or overbooking.
+This often leads to missed connections, extra costs, and a lot of unnecessary stress.

 ✅ Check Your Flight Status Frequently